AvramRobert/buccaneer/docs/documentation.md

 ### Introduction
 buccaneer is a (rather opinionated) (sort-of) library for writing command line applications in a very declarative way.
-Its main goal is to take care of all the boilerplate associated with parsing commands, error handling, command execution etc. and let the user only concern himself with actually writing the command line interface.
-In addition, it also comes with some other interesting features, that you get for free.
+Its main goal is to take care of all the boilerplate associated with argument parsing, error handling, command execution etc. and let the user only concern himself with actually writing the command line interface.
+In addition, it provides some other interesting features, that come for free.

 ### Commands
 The basic idea in buccaneer is that commands are defined very similarly to how